NethServer/docs/administrator-manual/en/firewall.rst

 items.

-The DPI module uses the `nDPI library <https://www.ntop.org/products/deep-packet-inspection/ndpi/>`_ which can identify around 250 types of network traffic divided in network protocols (eg. OpenVPN, DNS) and web applications (eg. Netflix, Spotify).
+The DPI module uses the `nDPI library <https://www.ntop.org/products/deep-packet-inspection/ndpi/>`_ which can identify around 250 types of network traffic split in network protocols (eg. OpenVPN, DNS) and web applications (eg. Netflix, Spotify).

 Firewall rules using DPI services are generated inside the mangle table, for this reason such rules have some limitations:

-- `reject` action is not supported, use `drop` instead
+- `reject` action is not supported, use `drop` to block traffic
-- `any` and `firewall` can't be used as source nor destination
+- `any` and `firewall` can't be used as source or destination
-- `route to provide X` action is not supported: the identification of the traffic often begins after the connection has been already established, so routing decision can't be changed
+- `route to provider X` action is not supported: the identification of the protocol often begins after the connection has been already established, so routing decision can't be changed

-Even if DPI can identify traffic to/from specific sites like Facebook, it is better suited to block or shape protocols like VPN, FTP, etc.
+Even if DPI can identify traffic to/from specific web sites such as Facebook, it is better suited to block or shape protocols like VPN, FTP, etc.
-Site access should be regulated using :ref:`proxy-section`.
+Web site access should be regulated using :ref:`proxy-section`.

-Note that some DPI protocols (like Amazon) can match large `CDNs <https://it.wikipedia.org/wiki/Content_Delivery_Network>`_, so please do not block such protocols using DPI rules unless you want to prevent access to thousands of sites.
+Note that some DPI protocols (such as Amazon) can match large `CDNs <https://it.wikipedia.org/wiki/Content_Delivery_Network>`_, so please do not block such protocols using DPI rules unless you want to prevent access to thousands of sites.

-DPI markers are automatically applied also to the traffic which is generated from the firewall itself, like HTTP traffic from the web proxy.
+DPI markers are automatically applied also to the traffic which originates from the firewall itself, like HTTP traffic from the web proxy.

 The complete list of DPI protocols, along with counters for matched traffic, is available inside the :guilabel:`DPI` page under the :menuselection:`Status` category on the left menu.